Ali-Cheikh/educonnect/readme.md

 ---

+This updated `README.md` integrates the session scheduling feature along with detailed API endpoints and future improvements.
+Let me know if you need additional adjustments or details!
+---
+---

-## well the planning went to shit and the time was quite quick so forget about understanding any of this
+ > well the planning went to shit and the time was quite quick so forget about understanding any of this